En español»

 Today’s Burn Status

 Burning wood is one of the biggest sources of harmful air pollution in Multnomah County.
-Multnomah County may issue wood burning restrictions on poor air quality days.
+When poor air quality is expected, we will issue a wood burning restriction.
+During a restriction, you may not use any fireplace or wood stove.
+See rules»

 • Wood/pellet stoves